aws-deepracer/aws-deepracer-systems-pkg/README.md

         ros2 launch deepracer_systems_pkg deepracer_systems_pkg_launch.py

-## Launch Files
+## Launch files

-The  deepracer_systems_pkg_launch.py is also included in this package that gives an example of how to launch the nodes independently from the core application.
+The `deepracer_systems_pkg_launch.py`, included in this package, provides an example demonstrating how to launch the nodes independently from the core application.

     from launch import LaunchDescription
     from launch_ros.actions import Node